 Fresh Water to Make Your Cup of Coffee

 Use only fresh water as the water you use can make a great gourmet coffee bad.
 Do not use distilled water as it produces a flat cup of coffee.
 Use only fresh cold water.
 Bottled or filtered water from the tap is recommended.

 We recommend using two level tablespoons of ground coffee for each six ounces of water.
 Adjust to your particular taste and don't trust the measurements markings on your drip coffee maker as they are often wrong.
 One of my personal coffee makers I use at home was suppose to be a 12 cup coffee maker but it is actually only 10 six ounce cups.
 So don't trust the coffee maker cup settings and measure out the proper amount of water and coffee to get the best taste.
 Some coffees are naturally weaker than others.
 For example Jamaican Blue Mountain coffee naturally requires more coffee grounds than others.

 Poor brewing methods has a greater impact on the flavor of coffee than does the quality of the beans.
 The best cup of gourmet coffee is brewed using the manual drip method, a French press pot, or a vacuum pot.
-Traditional electric drip coffee machines do a fine job but check out which ones are the best through tests such as the ones found on Consumer Reports.
-My personal favorite is the Capresso MT500 picture at the right.
-It is an expensive coffee maker but worth it.
+Traditional drip coffee machines do a fine job and we recommend the machines approved by the Specialty Coffee Association.

 Coffee can be kept warm on a burner for only 20 minutes before the flavor becomes bitter.
 We recommend that you only brew your coffee 5 minutes before your are ready to drink.
 An airtight thermos will preserve the flavor and many coffee pots come with thermos carafes.
 For more information visit our how to brew coffee page.